localvoid/ivi/packages/ivi/README.md

 ivi is designed as an embeddable solution, so that it can be integrated into existing frameworks or web components.
 The core module `ivi` doesn't provide any schedulers.
-When ivi component is invalidated it will find a `SRoot` node and invoke `OnRootInvalidated()` hook.
+When ivi component is invalidated it will find a stateful node `SRoot` and invoke `OnRootInvalidated()` hook.

 ```ts
 type OnRootInvalidated<S> = (root: SRoot<S>) => void;